 Correspondingly, only when we have learned to surrender and willingly realign our present ego-driven self-serving transitory desires with our immortal soul’s in-service-to-all eternal desires does it becomes possible for us to discover our true purpose and greatest happiness in life.
-By learning to lose ourself in others we find our true Self.
-Beneficial to all, we finally grasp it is by working for the good of others that we may best find our own as well.
-We also come to realize that it is by living deeply and developing spiritually that we develop the faculty of remembering, and by putting proper emphasis in the proper places that we gain right understanding and opportunities to be of useful service.
+Moreover and beneficial to all: We finally grasp it is by working for the good of others that we may best find our own as well, and by learning to lose ourself in others that we ultimately find our true Divine self.
+We come to realize that it is by living deeply and evolving spiritually that we develop the faculty of recovering from our spiritual amnesia.

-In the process, we learn that when we let go of our fear of dying we can also let go of our fear of living.
-We do this by blessedly releasing all worry, anxiety, depression—and most importantly—our judgments, which are the ultimate love blockers invariably leading to pain and separation.
+For in the process, we learn it is by letting go of our fear of dying that we correspondingly let go of our fear of living.
+We need simply release all worry, anxiety, depression—and most importantly—our judgments, which are the ultimate love blockers invariably leading to pain and separation.
 Once having fully awakened to our true God-Given eternal nature, we evolve to possess and personify a greatly diminished fear-based consciousness and greatly enhanced happiness-based consciousness.